apollo-fyi/apollo-docs/docs/event_channels.md

 ## Add events

-When issuing the `!event` command outside of an event channel, the first prompt will ask if you'd like to post the event in the current channel, another channel, or in one of your event channels.
+When issuing the `/event` command outside of an event channel, the first prompt will ask if you'd like to post the event in the current channel, another channel, or in one of your event channels.
 The option to select an event channel is only present if one or more event channels are configured.

-If the `!event` command is issued from within an event channel, the initial prompt to select a channel is skipped and the event will be created in the same channel.
+If the `/event` command is issued from within an event channel, the initial prompt to select a channel is skipped and the event will be created in the same channel.

 ## Sort an event channel

-Event channels can sort events by chronological order with the `!sort` command.
+Event channels can sort events by chronological order with the `/sort` command.
-To reverse the sort order, use `!sort desc`.
+To reverse the sort order, use `/sort descending`.

-Users must have the `Manage Server` permission to use the `!sort` command and have voted for Apollo on [top.gg](https://top.gg/bot/475744554910351370/vote) in the last twelve hours.
+Users must have the `Manage Server` permission to use the `/sort` command and have voted for Apollo on [top.gg](https://top.gg/bot/475744554910351370/vote) in the last twelve hours.
 The voting requirement is bypassed if there is an active Premium membership.